lelectronicien/Calculator_Huawei_2022/Readme.md

-This a calculator base on the design of Huawei calcultor.
+This calculator is based on the design of Huawei's calcultor.

 Using a simple HTML, CSS and Javascript